Triquanta/drupal-project/README.md

    keeping all of your modifications at the beginning or end of the file is a good strategy to keep merges easy.

-## Set up tools for the development environment

-If you chose `dev` as environment during `composer install/update`

-This will perform the following tasks:

-1. @todo Configure Behat.
-1. @todo Configure PHP CodeSniffer.
-1. Enable 'development mode'.
-This will:
-  * Enable the services in `services.dev.yml`.
-  * Show all error messages with backtrace information.
-  * Disable CSS and JS aggregation.
-  * Disable the render cache.
-  * Allow test modules and themes to be installed.
-  * Enable access to `rebuild.php`.

 ## Importing configuration in a freshly installed site

 If you want to import config, but you did a fresh install you'll have to execute the following steps first.